 - The terms of appointment of each principal investigator must promise reasonable continuity of service.
 The appointment should continue at least through the period of funding requested in the UR proposal.

 Generally the above criteria are automatically met by tenure-track principal investigators.
-If you are not tenure-track, you should attach a brief statement to your application describing your appointment and you must include a Department Chair’s letter affirming that you meet all three of the above criteria.
+If you are not tenure-track, attach a brief statement to your application describing your appointment and include a Department Chair’s letter affirming that you meet all three of the above criteria.
 Read more about Eligibility, Terms, and Conditions for UR grants.

 - Overall quality, significance, and scientific merit of the proposed research, including the extent to which it will increase basic knowledge and/or stimulate additional research.